ravenlp/ravenlp.github.io/_posts/2013-06-17-Hello-jekyll.md

 category: Blog
 tags: [Blog, Jekyll, Github, Ruby]
 ---
-This is my first post on this site, my new blog.
-The last one, well... was kinda abbandoned but that's history.

 Hey, this is my first post on this site, my new blog.
 The last one, well… was kind of abandoned but that’s history.
 Now I’m writing on my brand new shining [jekyll][jekyll] powered static blog, and it’s hosted on [Github][github] so that makes it double special.
 Yay!!